Pttn/rieMiner/README.md

 * BenchmarkDifficulty : sets the testing difficulty (must be from 265 to 32767).
 Default: 1600;
 * BenchmarkTimeLimit : sets the testing duration in s.
 0 for no time limit.
 Default: 0;
 * Benchmark2tupleCountLimit : stops testing after finding this number of 2-tuples.
 0 for no limit.
-Default: 50000.
+Default: 50000;
+* TuplesFile : write tuples of at least length TupleLengthMin to the given file.
+Default: None (special value that disables this feature).

 ### Advanced/Tweaking/Dev options